 Study highlights the greatest risks, challenges and areas of opportunity for banks and credit unions over the next 12 months.

-What do financial executives say are their biggest threats, challenges and opportunities in 2016?
+What do financial executives say are their biggest threats, challenges and opportunities?
 An annual study from Computer Services Inc. (CSI) examines the priorities, initiatives and areas of focus that will define the strategies for community-based institutions in the coming year.
 The report includes survey data and industry-specific analysis on the issues commanding attention from banks and credit unions.
 Here’s the executive summary.

 Still Struggling With That Nasty Hangover